benjypng/logseq-tweet-plugin/README.md

 Note: If you try to delete your tweet immediately after you post it, all the tweets may not get deleted as the Twitter API needs some time to be updated.
 Do give it a few seconds before initiating the delete.

+## Embedding tweet or thread

+This plugin also allows you to embed tweets and threads.
+Simply type `/Embed tweet/thread` and enter the url of the **first** tweet of the thread.
+It will automaticaly scan to see if it's a single tweet or thread and embed it accordingly/and embed it accordingly.

+# Customisation

-# Setting custom hashtags for successful tweets
+## Setting custom hashtags for successful tweets

 Successful tweets will look something like this: `#tweeted on Feb 22nd, 2022 at 15:34`.
 You can replace `#tweeted on` with your own custom hashtag by changing the plugin settings.